divyaan09/Customized-Meal-Recommendation-System/README.md

 ---

-> This project was created as part of a learning experience to understand how recommendation systems work using simple logic and Python.
+> This project was created as part of a learning experience to understand how recommendation systems work using simple logic, MySQL, and Python.